-SSA Inv (Supervisors) v3.0 test is a 121 question test of abilities and perceptions relative to the performance required of a fully functioning supervisor with responsibility for teams and assets.
-This instrument is used primarily for assessing the capacity for positive self-regulation and management of the safe behaviour of others.
+SSA Inv (Supervisors) v3.0 test is a 136 question test of abilities and perceptions relative to the performance required of a fully functioning supervisor with responsibility for healthcare teams and assets.
+This instrument is used primarily for assessing the capacity for positive self-regulation and management of the safety of patients, residents and staff.

-The SSA test addresses the person's non technical safety skills through their ability to see and understand external risks, maintain attention of surrounding events, function with coordinated and reasoned action and to generally remain vigilant of any human factors anticipating the reduction of performance in self and others.
+The SSA test addresses the person's non technical safety skills through positive self-regulation to ensure the ability to see and understand external risks, maintain attention of surrounding events, function with coordinated and reasoned action and to generally remain vigilant of any human factors anticipating the reduction of performance in self and others.

-Overview and scale definitions of the SSA INV (SUPERVISORS) V3.1
+Overview and scale definitions of the SSA INV (HEALTHCARE SUPERVISOR) V3.1

-SSA Inv (Supervisors) v3.0 test is a 121 question test of abilities and perceptions relative to the performance required of a fully functioning supervisor with responsibility for teams and assets.
-This instrument is used primarily for assessing the capacity for positive self-regulation and management of the safe behaviour of others
+SSA Inv (Supervisors) v3.0 test is a 136 question test of abilities and perceptions relative to the performance required of a fully functioning supervisor with responsibility for healthcare teams and assets.
+This instrument is used primarily for assessing the capacity for positive self-regulation and management of the safety of patients, residents and staff.

-The SSA test addresses the person's non technical safety skills through their ability to see and understand external risks, maintain attention of surrounding events, function with coordinated and reasoned action and to generally remain vigilant of any human factors anticipating the reduction of performance in self and others.
+The SSA test addresses the person's non technical safety skills through positive self-regulation to ensure the ability to see and understand external risks, maintain attention of surrounding events, function with coordinated and reasoned action and to generally remain vigilant of any human factors anticipating the reduction of performance in self and others.